-If you have a high staff turnover, it means that many employees leave your business in a given amount of time.
-A low staff turnover means that your workforce is comparatively stable, and that employees in your business tend to stick around.
+If you have high staff turnover, it means that many employees leave your business in a given amount of time.
+Low staff turnover means that your workforce is comparatively stable and that employees in your business tend to stick around.

 According to Monster, the average staff turnover rate in the UK is 15% – though the figure varies between industries.

 It’s worth knowing your business’s staff turnover.
-It’s also worth understanding that a high staff turnover is not necessarily a bad thing, while a low staff turnover is not necessarily a good thing.
+It’s also worth understanding that high staff turnover is not necessarily a bad thing, while low staff turnover is not necessarily a good thing.

 Before we explain how to calculate your staff turnover, let’s take a quick look at what a turnover rate says about a business.